-Graph 8: Total Phosphorus - Tributaries 2009-2017
+Graph 8: Total Phosphorus - Tributaries 2009-2018

 As the graph illustrates, there are fluctuations between the creeks over time.
-See below graphs to show the 2017 comparisons between the creeks.
+See below graphs to show the 2018 comparisons between the creeks.
 Glenn Creek May 2013 sample was removed from this graph as an extreme outlier, likely from a contaminated sample.
-Stream#9 was not sampled in 2013 but is currently showing the highest TP concentrations among the Tributaries.
+Stream#9 was not sampled in 2013.

-Graph 9: Total Phosphorus - Tributaries 2013-2017
+Graph 9: Total Phosphorus - Tributaries 2013-2018

 As the graph illustrates, there are fluctuations between the creeks over time.
-See below graphs to show the 2017 comparisons between the creeks.
+See below graphs to show the 2018 comparisons between the creeks.
 Glenn Creek May 2013 sample was removed from this graph as an extreme outlier, likely from a contaminated sample.
-Stream #9 was not sampled in 2013 but is currently showing the highest TP concentrations among the Tributaries.
+Stream #9 was not sampled in 2013.
+2018 samples are generally higher than the years prior.

-Graph 10: Total Phosphorus - Tributaries May 2017
+Graph 10: Total Phosphorus - Tributaries May 2018

-As the graph illustrates, very little fluctuation between the TP in the different creeks entering Portage Lake was found in 2017 (same for 2016).
-In years past, concentrations have ranged more and been more enriched.
+As the graph illustrates, very little fluctuation between the TP in the different creeks entering Portage Lake was found in 2018).
+In years past, concentrations have ranged more and been more enriched, however 2018 is up from 2017.

-Graph 11: Total Phosphorus - Tributaries September 2017
+Graph 11: Total Phosphorus - Tributaries September 2018

-As the graph illustrates, there is fluctuation between the TP in the different creeks entering Portage Lake and overall, the samples are more enriched than 2016.
+As the graph illustrates, there is fluctuation between the TP in the different creeks entering Portage Lake and overall, the samples were down from the spring sampling as well as from historical sampling.

-Graph 12: Total Phosphorus - Storm Drains May 2017
+Graph 12: Total Phosphorus - Storm Drains May 2018

-As the graph illustrates, there is a fluctuation between the TP in the different storm drains around Portage Lake and overall, the samples are higher than the last few years.
+As the graph illustrates, there is a fluctuation between the TP in the different storm drains around Portage Lake and overall, the samples are higher than last year.

-Graph 13: Total Phosphorus - Storm Drains May 2013 - 2017
+Graph 13: Total Phosphorus - Storm Drains May 2013 - 2018

-As the graph illustrates, there is variance between the TP in the different storm drains entering Portage Lake yet all the TP concentrations are considered enriched.
+As the graph illustrates, there is variance between the TP in the different storm drains entering Portage Lake and most of the TP concentrations are considered enriched.
 These sites are a key introduction point of Phosphorus into Portage Lake.
-In general, drains have decreased in 2015 and 2016, with increases in 2017.
-Although the levels are lower than historical data, increases were found in 2017.
+In general, drains have decreased in 2016, with increases in 2017 and 2018.
+Although the levels are lower than historical data, the 2018 trends are closer to historical highs.